Image source: Shutterstock

 Image source: Garmin

-The Forerunner 955 is a fully featured running and triathlon GPS sports watches.
+The high-end Forerunner represent fully featured running and triathlon GPS sports watches.
+Anything above version 955 is fine.
 You will find the usual Elevate wrist-based heart rate for 24/7 heart rate monitoring, and GPS and GLONASS coverage.
 Additionally, the wearable sports a barometer, altimeter, and a compass.

-Where the watch stands out most though, is in its detailed analysis of performance.
+As noted in my review, where the watch stands out most is in its detailed analysis of performance.
 The Forerunner aggregates past training results and then uses that data to evaluate the amount of effort users exert during fitness sessions, i.e. if you are slacking off or overdoing it.
 It does this through a few different metrics.

 Training load looks at users’ exercise activity over the last seven days and compares it to the optimal range for your fitness and recent training history.
 Training status does the same thing with a more short-term view, and lets you know if you’re training productively, peaking or overreaching.
 Additionally, the training effect metric tracks and reviews the aerobic and anaerobic benefit of a training session.
 There are also other advanced dynamics for running, cycling and swimming, including FTP, VO2 max, cadence and others.